 Dairy Products to Avoid on Keto

 Some forms of dairy are not keto-friendly.
-Milk, half and half and condensed milk contain moderate-to-high amounts of carbs, primarily due to its sugar content (a glass of whole milk contains over 12 grams of carbs).
-Lactose in the sugar found in milk, which is not easily digested by many people.
+Milk, half-and-half, and condensed milk contain moderate-to-high amounts of carbs, primarily because of the sugar content.
+(A glass of whole milk contains over 12 grams of carbs).

 Health Benefits of Cauliflower